Last Updated on

 Valladolid, like much of the Yucatan, has excellent roads and the best way to explore is on bike.
 La Candelaria has eight very cool blue cruiser bikes lined up for rental which are new, in excellent shape and run the same price as the bike rental shops in town.

 Although many hostels advertise ‘free breakfast’, this usually includes watery coffee and dry toast.
-La Candelaria prepares breakfast exactly how anyone who has been traveling a long time wants it to be but never gets it: Each morning, there are little plastic bowls of fruit, granola and yoghurt made for each guest and set covered in the kitchen.
+La Candelaria prepares breakfast exactly how anyone who has been traveling a long time wants it to be but never gets it: Each morning, there are little plastic bowls of fruit, granola and yogurt made for each guest and set covered in the kitchen.
 You take one, and then help yourself to one of the fresh big rolls with butter and jam and pour yourself a cup of strong, delicious coffee from a giant coffee maker which holds plenty for a refill or even two.
+This is definitely one of the things that makes this the best hostel in Valladolid.

 Not one, but two kitchens